Connerrrrr/CSCD01CourseWork/a1/README.md

         )
 ```

 Python’s for loop abstracts the Iterator Pattern so thoroughly that most Python programmers are never even aware of the object design pattern that it enacts beneath the surface.
-The for loop performs repeated assignment, running its indented block of code once for each item in the sequence it is iterating over.
+The for loop performs a repeated assignment, running its indented block of code once for each item in the sequence it is iterating over.

-Below is the sequence diagram for iterator design pattern.
+Below is the sequence diagram for the iterator design pattern.
 The implementation details of how to iterate elements in each collection are hidden.
 Clients only need to interact with a single iterator interface.
 Benefit from that, the level of coupling has decreased.

 ## Appendix